-Like any other new actor, I started my career as a background actor.
-Others would get discouraged but I used this time to network and plan my next move.
-In 2008, I decided to stop performing as a comedian and focus on the film and television industry.
-Not only have I worked in front of the camera, but I have worked behind the camera as a Casting Director, Producer, Production Assistant, and Assistant Director.
-In 2009, I became a member of SAG-AFTRA after a speaking part in the movie "Lottery Ticket".
-Recently, I completed writing my autobiography titled "Feel My Pain" as well as a script for the film "Invisible Man".
-I have had the pleasure of acting in over thirty television and film projects.
-My work can be viewed at the link below:
+Darryl Moore is a Fayetteville, NC native who holds a B.S. degree in Political Science and an M.Ed. in Education Personnel Administration from Tuskegee University.
+He is a professional actor who began his career doing stand-up in 2004 after an encounter with Comedian J. Anthony Brown of the popular "Tom Joyner Morning Show".
+While hanging out with friends, Mr. Brown overheard Darryl joking with his friends and asked him if he'd ever done comedy, and at the time he had not tried comedy.
+Mr. Brown immediately encouraged Darryl to give stand up a try, and Darryl took his advice and he has not looked back.
+Like any other new actor, Darryl began his career as a background actor.
+Others would get discouraged but Darryl used this time to network and plan his next move.
+In 2008, Darryl decided to stop performing as a comedian and focus his attention on the film and television industry.
+Not only has he worked in front of the camera, but he has worked behind the camera as a Casting Director, Producer, Production Assistant, and Assistant Director.
+In 2009, he became a member of SAG-AFTRA after a speaking part in the movie "Lottery Ticket".
+Recently, he completed writing his autobiography titled "Feel My Pain" as well as a script for his first film project titled "Invisible Man", based on his autobiography.

 Seeking voice-over talent.
 Email: firstname.lastname@example.org Indicate the role of interest.
 Sides will be forwarded.
 Please send video audition.